Content

 Investigation

-For the frameworks for living named below identify: (1) a mental health issue that would be helped by counselling in this “style”; and (2) a mental health issue which would likely be made worse by counselling in this “style”.
-Justify your choices.
-The frameworks to consider are:
+Draw-up a table.
+Consider each of the frameworks for living covered in the various unit modules.
+For each framework identify: (1) a mental health issue that would be helped by counselling "in this style”; and (2) a mental health issue which would likely be made worse by counselling "in this “style.
+Provide a brief justification for your suggestions.

 500 20.0